pulibrary/dspace-osti/README.md

 pip install -r requirements.txt
 ```

-`ostiapi` looks for two environment variables, `OSTI_USERNAME` and `OSTI_PASSWORD`.
+`ostiapi` requires a username and a password, which are different for posting to either test or dev. `Poster.py` searches for four environment variables, listed below.
 After a user gets an ELink Account, one can set the appropriate variables in `secrets.sh`, which is already removed from version control by `.gitignore`.

 ```
-export OSTI_USERNAME="my-osti-username"
+export OSTI_USERNAME_TEST="my-test-osti-username"
-export OSTI_PASSWORD="my-osti-password"
+export OSTI_PASSWORD_TEST="my-test-osti-password"
+export OSTI_USERNAME_PROD="my-prod-osti-username" # from LastPass
+export OSTI_PASSWORD_PROD="my-prod-osti-password" # from LastPass
 ```

 ## Workflow